linnabraham/galactic-rings/README.md

 ## Evaluate the performance of the trained model on validation or test data

 `python evaluate_alexnet.py  -test_dir "data/train_data/base/validation/" -model_path output/741649/741649.h5 -batch_size 64`
+The data directory passed to the script should contain images in two sub directories with the same class names that were used for training"
+The script is model agnostic.
+Hence can be used to evaluate the performance of any trained model.

 There is a different version of the evaluation script `evaluate_alexnet_tfdataset.py` that can accept the path to the validation dataset that has already been saved to disk.

 `python evalutate_alexnet_tfdataset.py -test_dir "output/741649/val_data" -model_path best_model.h5 -batch_size 64`

 The prediction results are saved to a file eval_output.csv if the `-write` switch is passed while running.